 |Terms||Variable Rate / 15 Years||Variable Rate / 20 years||Fixed Rate / Up to 15 Years|

 |Rate||4.75%** APR||4.25%** APR||10 Years – As low as 4.75% APR

 15 Years – As low as 5.00% APR

 Option to pay interest-only

 |Full disbursement upon processing|

 |Repayment||7 Years to pay full balance||10 Years to pay full balance||Principal + interest payments over the life of the loan.|

 *INCLUDES 0.50% rate discount with automatic payments from a Call Federal Checking ACCOUNT

-** any RATE changes FOR INTEREST-only (20-YR) home equity lines are made ON THE FIRST DAY OF EACH MONTH. the 15-YR home equity line of credit is adjusted quarterly, IF needed, on March 1st, June 1st, September 1st, and December 1st.
+** any RATE changes FOR INTEREST-only (20-YR) home equity lines are made ON THE FIRST DAY OF EACH MONTH. the 15-YR home equity line of credit is adjusted quarterly, IF needed, on the first day of January, April, July and October.
 INTEREST RATES ARE BASED ON The Prime Rate AS published in the Money Rates column of the Wall Street Journal.